OldTown White Coffee: Domestic market

 In 2013, OldTown has 200 stores in Malaysia.
 The group achieved the 200th outlet in a period of 7 years.

 Overseas expansion

 Singapore

 As of 2015, there are 10 OldTown White Coffee outlets in Singapore.
 These outlets are certified halal by the Islamic Religious Council of Singapore (MUIS).

 Indonesia

 Currently OldTown has 16 outlets in Indonesia in areas such as Java and Bali.

 Australia

 OldTown planned to open 40 outlets in Australia in 10 years.
 In August 2015, Australia's first OldTown outlet was opened at Elizabeth St in Melbourne, but later closed in 2017.

 China

 As of 2015, OldTown has four café outlets in China.

+Philippines

+In 2023, Philippines opened its first branch in SM Grand Central in Caloocan City.
+Another branch opened in Circuit Makati in 2024.